zhenjiao/openlocTest/loc/ja/articles/partner-twilio-php-how-to-use-voice-sms.md

 	ms.date="11/25/2014"
 	ms.author="microsofthelp@twilio.com"/>

-# Twilio を音声および SMS 機能を PHP で使用する方法
+# How to Use Twilio for Voice and SMS Capabilities in PHP
-このガイドでは、Azure で Twilio API サービスで一般的なプログラミング タスクを実行する方法を示します。説明するシナリオには、電話をかけると、ショート メッセージ サービス (SMS) メッセージを送信するが含まれます。Twilio とアプリケーションで音声通話と SMS の使用の詳細についてを参照してください、 [次のステップ](#NextSteps) セクション。
+This guide demonstrates how to perform common programming tasks with the Twilio API service on Azure.
+The scenarios covered include making a phone call and sending a Short Message Service (SMS) message.
+For more information on Twilio and using voice and SMS in your applications, see the [Next Steps](#NextSteps) section.

-## <a id="WhatIs"></a>Twilio ってなに?
+## <a id="WhatIs"></a>What is Twilio?
-Twilio は、ビジネス通信、音声、VoIP、およびアプリケーションにメッセージングを埋め込むには開発者の未来の電源です。Twilio 通信 API プラットフォームを通じて公開するクラウド ベース、グローバルな環境で必要なすべてのインフラストラクチャを仮想化します。アプリケーションは、ビルドにシンプルかつスケーラブルです。報酬としてあなたの柔軟性を楽しむ価格設定を行ったり、クラウドの信頼性の恩恵します。
+Twilio is powering the future of business communications, enabling developers to embed voice, VoIP, and messaging into applications.
+They virtualize all infrastructure needed in a cloud-based, global environment, exposing it through the Twilio communications API platform.
+Applications are simple to build and scalable.
+Enjoy flexibility with pay-as-you go pricing, and benefit from cloud reliability.

-**Twilio 声** 携帯電話の通話を送受信するアプリケーションをできます。 **Twilio SMS** テキスト メッセージを送受信するアプリケーションを有効にします。 **Twilio Client** allows you to make VoIP calls from any phone, tablet, or browser and supports WebRTC.
+**Twilio Voice** allows your applications to make and receive phone calls. **Twilio SMS** enables your application to send and receive text messages. **Twilio Client** allows you to make VoIP calls from any phone, tablet, or browser and supports WebRTC.

-## <a id="Pricing"></a>Twilio 価格や特別オファー
+## <a id="Pricing"></a>Twilio Pricing and Special Offers

-紺碧のお客様に、 [特別オファー](http://www.twilio.com/azure): Twilio クレジット Twilio アカウントをアップグレードするときの無料 $10。この Twilio クレジットは Twilio 使用 ($10 のクレジットとして 1,000 の SMS メッセージを送信または受信電話番号およびメッセージまたは呼び出し先の場所によっては、受信最大 1000年の声分に相当) に適用できます。この Twilio クレジットし、で開始。 [http://ahoy.twilio.com/azure](http://ahoy.twilio.com/azure).
+Azure customers receive a [special offer](http://www.twilio.com/azure): complimentary $10 of Twilio Credit when you upgrade your Twilio Account.
+This Twilio Credit can be applied to any Twilio usage ($10 credit equivalent to sending as many as 1,000 SMS messages or receiving up to 1000 inbound Voice minutes, depending on the location of your phone number and message or call destination).
+Redeem this Twilio credit and get started at: [http://ahoy.twilio.com/azure](http://ahoy.twilio.com/azure).

-Twilio は、従量課金制のサービスです。セットアップ料金がない、いつでも自分のアカウントを閉じることができます。詳細を見つけることができます。 [Twilio 価格][twilio_pricing].
+Twilio is a pay-as-you-go service.
+There are no set-up fees and you can close your account at any time.
+You can find more details at [Twilio Pricing][twilio_pricing].

-## <a id="Concepts"></a>概念
+## <a id="Concepts"></a>Concepts
 The Twilio API is a RESTful API that provides voice and SMS functionality for applications.
 Client libraries are available in multiple languages; for a list, see [Twilio API Libraries][twilio_libraries].

 Key aspects of the Twilio API are Twilio verbs and Twilio Markup Language (TwiML).